HUMAN RIGHTS

 Introduction

-Human rights are the fundamental freedoms and protections to which every individual is entitled, simply by being human.
-These rights are the cornerstone of justice, equality, and human dignity.
-From the right to free speech to protection from discrimination, rights ensure that every person can live with freedom and fairness.
-However, despite being enshrined in international law, many people around the world still face violations of these basic rights.
+Human rights are the fundamental freedoms and protections every individual is entitled to simply by being human.
+These rights serve as the foundation of justice, equality, and human dignity.
+From the right to free speech to protection from discrimination, human rights ensure that everyone can live with freedom and fairness.
+However, despite being established in international law, many people worldwide still experience violations of these fundamental rights.

-In this blog, we’ll explore the meaning of human rights, their history, key principles, and why they remain crucial today.
+This blog explores the meaning of human rights, their history, key principles, and their ongoing importance today.

 What Are Human Rights?